reflective-dk/re-conf-test/README.md

 npm install
 ```

-Then look at the `scripts` section `package.json` to see how to build, use and
+Then look at the `scripts` section of `package.json` to see how to build, use and
 deploy the configuration.